rmcd-mscb/fluvial-particle/CONTRIBUTING.rst

 =================

 Thank you for your interest in improving this project.
-This project is open-source under the `MIT license`_ and welcomes contributions in the form of bug reports, feature requests, and pull requests.
+This project is open-source under the `CCO license`_ and welcomes contributions in the form of bug reports, feature requests, and pull requests.

 Here is a list of important resources for contributors: